Perpetual Grace, LTD

 Perpetual Grace, LTD is an American neo-noir thriller television series that premiered on Epix on June 2, 2019.

-The series is produced by MGM Television, with co-creators Steven Conrad and Bruce Terris writing each episode.
+The series is produced by MGM Television and FX Productions, with co-creators Steven Conrad and Bruce Terris writing each episode.
 The main cast features Ben Kingsley, Jimmi Simpson, Luis Guzmán, Damon Herriman, Chris Conrad, and Jacki Weaver; with Terry O'Quinn, Kurtwood Smith, Timothy Spall, and Michael Chernus in recurring roles.

 On January 30, 2020, it was announced by Epix that the series was not renewed for a second season, but was planned to conclude with a limited run.
 However, Conrad stated, "under these terms, never going to happen".

 Premise

 Perpetual Grace, LTD follows "James, a young grifter, as he attempts to prey upon Pastor Byron Brown, who turns out to be far more dangerous than he suspects."